cpursley/walex/README.md

 # WalEx

-Postgres [Change Data Capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture) in Elixir.
+Simple and Reliable Postgres [Change Data Capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture) in Elixir.

-WalEx allows you to listen to change events on your Postgres tables then perform callback-like actions with the data.
+WalEx allows you to listen to change events on your Postgres tables then send them on to [destinations](#destinations) or perform callback-like actions with the data via the [DSL](#elixir-dsl).
 For example:

-- Stream database changes to an external data processing service
+- Stream database changes to an event service like [EventRelay](https://github.com/eventrelay/eventrelay)
 - Send a user a welcome email after they create a new account
 - Augment an existing Postgres-backed application with business logic
 - Send events to third party services (analytics, CRM, webhooks, etc)